Technology-for-the-Poorest-Billion/2024-OVSI/other/extra_consideratations.md

-- noise might turn the sensor on. if so, we need to think about whether this will significantly influence the overall readings.
-If noise adds 30s per day that is not too bad. if noise adds 5hrs per day then this is not good.
+- Noise might turn the sensor on.
+If so, we need to think about whether this will significantly influence the overall usage readings.
+If noise adds 30s per day, that should be okay.
+If noise adds 5hrs per day then this will not be acceptable.
+- Will need to think about whether or not we remove gravity component.
+Either way it is important to check whether or not the device is accurately calibrated.
+- Dynamic feedback to adjust threshold over time.
+Alternatively, the ability to calibrate the threshold when placed on a new device.